yyhh-org/site/content/taiwanese-friends-here-is-how-to-gain-independence-from-china.md

 Yes, you have an army, your own currency, your own passport, your elections, your government, so on and so forth.
 But, so do most of the large scale armed insurgences.

-So, if you are serious about Taiwan independence, you will have to come to term with the formality.
+If you are serious about Taiwan independence, you will have to come to term with the formality.
 That is to say, to obtain a formal recognization of your statehood from the international community.
 Particularly when your statehood is contested by a big country from which you try to depart, that country's consent is pretty much a requirement.
 Remember, British agreed to USA's independence in the end.
 You, too, will have to obtain China's consent.

 How is that even possible, you may ask?
 Well, that's what I am about to tell you.
 Read on.